robvans66/feats/README.md

 And don’t forget to get out and ride.
 The more you ride, the more data you collect.

 # Wiki
 See the [wiki](https://github.com/robvans66/feats/wiki) for detailed how-tos and in-depth information about using Feats.
-The wiki includes a step-by-step guide for importing data, and additional resources to help you get the most out of the app.

 # Support
 See the [Support file](https://github.com/robvans66/feats/blob/main/SUPPORT.md) for more information.

 # Sample data
 When you start the application for the first time, it will create a new database and populate it with some sample data.
-If you want more sample data to play with before using the app, you can download and import the CSV file in `./sample-data`.
+If you want more sample data to play with before using the app, you can download and import the CSV file `./sample-data/1000_sample_rides.csv`.
 See the wiki for more information about adding data to the database.

 # Screenhots
 These screenshots are from a demo installation of the app with 1000 randomly generated bike rides.